 Our paper relates to the literature on agency conflicts and monitoring incentives arising from dispersed ownership (Berle & Means, 1932; Jensen & Meckling, 1976; Demsetz, 1983; Shleifer & Vishny, 1986; Burkart, Gromb, & Panunzi, 1997).
 Given the dramatic increase in ownership by passively managed index funds, and since index funds are now the largest blockholders of many U.S. corporations (Bebchuk & Hirst, 2019b), studying their monitoring behavior is of fundamental importance (Edmans, 2014).
 Hence, our paper contributes to several recent studies in Finance and Law that examine the relation between passively managed index funds and corporate governance.
-A number of papers argue that index funds are active monitors of their portfolio firms (e.g., Boone and White (2015); Appel et al. (2016); Crane et al. (2016); Appel, Gormley, and Keim (2019b); Fisch et al. (2019); Rock and Kahan (2019)).
-However, some papers argue that index funds are lacking in their incentives to monitor (Bebchuk et al., 2017; Lund, 2017; Bebchuk & Hirst, 2019a, 2019b).
+A number of papers argue that index funds are active monitors of their portfolio firms (e.g. Boone and White (2015); Appel et al. (2016); Crane et al. (2016); Appel, Gormley, and Keim (2019b); Fisch et al. (2019); Rock and Kahan (2019)).
+However, some papers argue that index funds are lacking in their incentives to monitor (e.g. Bebchuk et al. (2017); Lund (2017); Bebchuk and Hirst (2019a, 2019b)).
 Moreover, Schmidt and Fahlenbrach (2017), Brav, Jiang, Li, and Pinnington (2019) and Iliev, Kalodimos, and

-&lt;sup>8For the subset of our results that rely on the index switching experiment, this interpretation requires the assumption that index switching affects governance only through its effects on fund ownership, similar to other papers in the Russell literature.
+8For the subset of our results that relies on the index switching experiment, this interpretation requires the assumption that index switching affects governance only through its effects on fund ownership, similar to other papers in the Russell literature.

-&lt;sup>9There is also a sizable literature on the monitoring behavior of active investors (e.g., Admati, Pfleiderer, and Zechner (1994); DeMarzo and Urošević (2006); Gillan and Starks (2007); Back, Collin-Dufresne, Fos, Li, and Ljungqvist (2018)).
+9A sizable literature tackles the monitoring behavior of active investors (e.g. Admati, Pfleiderer, and Zechner (1994); DeMarzo and Urošević (2006); Gillan and Starks (2007); Back, Collin-Dufresne, Fos, Li, and Ljungqvist (2018)).

-Lowry (2018) document empirical evidence that accords with our findings that index funds do not monitor to the same extent that active funds do.
+Lowry (2018) document evidence that accords with our findings that index funds do not monitor to the same extent that active funds do.
 Overall, the evidence about the impact of index funds on monitoring and governance is mixed.